Discover Bright Ideas

 • Innovators

-With chaos physics pioneer, Dr. Minh van Duong, we built the artificial intelligence platform at the core of Interos, the first real-time, supply chain risk monitoring service.
-With it, Interos created the world’s largest business relationship graph with approximately 350 million entities, representing 18 billion business relationships.
+With chaos physics pioneer, Dr. Minh van Duong, Spencer Trask built the world’s largest business relationship database and the artificial intelligence platform at the core of Bisceglie’s Interos.ai.
+It tracks approximately 350 million entities, representing 18 billion business relationships.

 • Impact